-- 5.9 Complaints settled informally, whether at this stage or during the course of a formal investigation, will be reported to the Audit & Standards Committee but without naming the parties involved. - 5.10 Where the parties attempt to resolve the matter informally but fail to reach a mutually agreeable outcome, the matter will, subject to 5.7 above, be referred for investigation.
-In the subsequent report to a Standards Panel, it will be stated that informal resolution was attempted but did not succeed.
-Details of the negotiations comprising those attempts will not be published. - 5.11 If the complaint identifies conduct which, on the face of it, is a criminal offence or regulatory breach by any person, the Monitoring Officer may refer the matter to the Police and/or appropriate regulatory body as well as, or in lieu of, an investigation by the council. - 5.12 On completion of the assessment, the Monitoring Officer will inform the complainant and subject member of his/her decision, with reasons.
+- 5.8 Where the complainant and subject member have consented to resolve the complaint informally by a particular means (for example, by written apology), the member should co-operate with and adhere to the terms of that resolution in accordance with the requirements of the Code of Conduct for Membersat measure. - 5.9 Complaints settled informally, whether at this stage or during the course of a formal investigation, will be reported to the Audit & Standards Committee but without naming the parties involved.
+Complaints which proceed to formal hearing and which conclude with the finding of a substantive breach will normally be reported to full Council in any event. - 5.10 Where the parties attempt to resolve the matter informally but fail to reach a mutually agreeable outcome, the matter will, subject to 5.7 above,may be referred for formal investigation after the tests in para 5.5 a) and b) have been applied.
+In any the subsequent report to a Standards Panel, it will be stated that informal resolution was attempted but did not succeed, although a detailed account of the Details of the negotiations comprising those attempts will not be published. - 5.11 If the complaint identifies conduct which, on the face of it, is a criminal offence or regulatory breach by any person, the Monitoring Officer may refer the matter to the Police and/or appropriate regulatory body as well as, or in lieu of, an investigation by the council. - 5.12 On completion of the preliminary assessment, the Monitoring Officer will inform the complainant and subject member of his/hertheir decision regarding next steps, giving, with-reasons.